top of page

 What matters to me is ethical coherence, attentiveness, and the dignity of autonomy.

 I trust subtle perception more than performance, and discernment more than persuasion.
-I believe that depth does not need decoration to be real.
+Depth does not need decoration to be real.

 I speak in my own name, from presence.
 My work emerges from discernment and the capacity to hold space where clarity becomes a grounded orientation.